-What your language learners don’t realize when they receive feedback is that while striving to be the best you can is a great personality trait, sometimes it shoots you in the foot more than it helps you.
+What your perfectionist language learners don’t realize is that while striving to be the best you can is a great personality trait, mistakes are part of the path to progress, and nothing to be ashamed of.

-Why?
-Because what we think of as “mistakes” or “failures” are part of the path to real progress.
-Besides improving at languages or a new skill, giving up perfection can actually make you more holistically happy, as well.
+Besides improving at languages or a new skill, giving up perfection can actually make people more holistically happy, as well.

 “The teacher is always criticizing me.”

-“I don’t understad this, but I also don’t want to look stupid by asking.”
+“I don’t understand this, but I also don’t want to look stupid by asking.”